It’s tough stuff, getting through a divorce.

 I received page after page of counseling through literature, sometimes while absorbed in wild places with a fishing rod nearby.
 At other times I was alone at home or alone in public, slumped in a booth of a late-night cafe where the lonely and lost tend to gather to peer down into porcelain cups and consider what went wrong.

-The cast-and-reel, cast-and-reel rhythm was familiar and soothing and contemplative, and the constant movement from rock to log to new stretch of shoreline was good for my physical and emotional balance.
+The cast-and-reel, cast-and-reel rhythm was familiar and soothing and contemplative, and the constant movement from rock to log to new stretch of shoreline or beat was good for my physical and emotional balance.

 And when I wasn’t fishing or hunting or hiking, working my newspaper job or following my kids to a sporting event or state park, I was often riding what I came to call my Divorce Bike.